 Marketing strategy: A passionate attitude, and strong performance with many years’ experience in this specialist field are the main marketing tools we use to sustain our long-term business goal.
 Many of our customers hear about us by word of mouth.
 Krua Thai Cookery School was advertised 1 month on Scottish Television during Edinburgh Fringe Festival and also a regular guest chef cooking live on Scottish Television ‘FiveLive’/The Hour/The Fountainbridge show programme.
 The School had collaborated with The Federation of chef Scotland helping during catering exhibition.
 We also advertise in various international and local newspapers and magazines, such as BBC Olive Magazine, The Crew Report- superyacht magazine, On Board Magazine- superyacht magazine, Yachting World, Waitrose Magazine, Sainsbury Magazine, Foodie Magazine, Delicious Magazine, Vogue magazine, Holiday courses UK & Ireland, ion Magazine, No. 1 Magazine, Vogues, The Herald, Edinburgh Evening News, The Scotsman, The Sunday Times, The Herald and Post, Prevue Cinema magazine, Daily Record and Uptown Magazine.

-Our students: Each year our students are on average 70% male and 30% female, both professionals and non-professionals (category A and B).
+Our students: Our A&B clients are from 37 countries.
+They are all fine Thai food lovers who want to discover real superior Thai food.
+Each year our students are on average 70% male and 30% female, both professionals and non-professionals (category A and B).
 They come from all over the UK and the rest of the world, from as far afield as America, Australia, Austria, Bahrain, Bangladesh, Belgium, Canada, China, France, Germany, Gibraltar, Guernsey, Honduras, Hong Kong, India, Indonesia, Iraq, Ireland, Italy, Japan, Luxemburg, Malaysia, Nepal, Netherlands, New Zealand, Nigeria, Pakistan, Panama, Poland, Portugal, Saudi Arabia, South Africa, Spain, Sri Lanka, Sweden, Trinidad and Zimbabwe.

 Our professional students: are high calibre, for the most part, executive chefs, development chefs, food technologists, house managers, butlers, private chefs and sous chefs from various organisations such as boutique hotels, hotel chains, food manufacturers, airlines, yachts, and up-market bars and restaurants.